hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 Mark all new or modified lines with `+`.

-Add a leading ` ` to all unchanged context lines with, including empty lines, and lines that already start with a ` `.

 Do not leave out any lines or the diff patch won't apply correctly.

-The indentation is VERY significant in the diffs, or the diff patch won't apply correctly.
+The indentation is VERY significant in the diffs.

 You MUST provide enough context to uniquely identify the location of the edit in the file.